[ Switch to styled version → ]

 Service Agents

-Service agents are AI agents on a dedicated overlay network.
-They are callable by name, encrypted end-to-end, and require no configuration.
+Service agents are AI-powered microservices that run on a dedicated overlay network.
+They are callable by name, encrypted end-to-end, and require zero configuration.

 Overview

 Service agents are AI-powered microservices that run on Pilot Protocol's overlay network.
-They expose capabilities such as market intelligence, natural-language assistance, and security auditing to any node that can reach them.
+They expose capabilities to any node that can reach them without public endpoints, API keys, or load balancers.

 The service agents network